Retooling auto plants for EVs will cost billions. Biden wants to help

 GM's head of global manufacturing, Gerald Johnson, told Reuters that federal spending could accelerate demand for electric vehicles, which is one reason the automaker has made flexibility a priority at Factory Zero.

-If the Build Back Better legislation passes, GM will factor that into its plans, he said.
-"It does not change what we are doing."
+If the Build Back Better legislation passes, GM will factor that into its plans, he said, adding: "It does not change what we are doing."

 Factory Zero, opened in 1985, is one of 21 GM assembly and powertrain operations in the United States, and the first to get a makeover to begin assembling electric vehicles.